Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Theoretical Framework

-\begin{remark} Theorem ~\ref{the:FedCross} indicates that lower dissimilarity $H(P_{Z_i},P_{Z_j})$ between unselected distributions $P_{Z_i}, i \in \mathcal{I}_p \setminus \mathcal{I}_t $ and other participating distributions $P_{Z_j}, j \in \mathcal{I}_p$ can reduce the generalization gap.
-In other words, Theorem ~\ref{the:FedCross} reveals that participating data sources contains redundant information and a subset of $\mathcal{I}_p$ is adequate to represent the entirety.
-Notice that we do not need to compute the cross entropy $H(P_{Z_i},P_{Z_j})$ in practice, the derived bound only inspire us to design the client selection algorithms to improve the generalization of FL. \end{remark}
+\begin{remark} Theorem~\ref{the:FedCross} indicates that lower dissimilarity $H(P_{Z_i},P_{Z_j})$ between unselected distributions $P_{Z_i}, i \in \mathcal{I}_p \setminus \mathcal{I}_t $ and other participating distributions $P_{Z_j}, j \in \mathcal{I}_p$ can reduce the generalization gap.
+Notice that we do not need to compute the cross entropy $H(P_{Z_i},P_{Z_j})$ in practice, the derived bound only inspires us to design the client selection algorithms to enhance federated generalization. \end{remark}